To locate a keyword's definition or its use, just click on it.

 Intended learning outcomes: Explain the organization-oriented process chart as well as the detailed analysis and time study of processes.
 Disclose manufacturing and service processes in the company-internal and transcorporate layout.

 Intended learning outcomes: Produce an overview on principle and validity of characteristics in planning & control.
 Explain six features in reference to customer, and item or product or product family, five features in reference to logistics and production resources, as well as seven features in reference to the production or procurement order.
-Describe important relationships between characteristic features and features of transcorporate logistics in supply chains.
+Describe important relationships between characteristic features of transcorporate logistics in supply chains.

 Intended learning outcomes: Describe branches of industry in dependency upon two characteristic features, "volume versus variety".
 Explain in detail production types and concepts for planning & control.
 Disclose selecting an appropriate branch model, production type, and concept for planning & control.

 Intended learning outcomes: Differentiate between various concepts for planning & control within the company.
 Using process charts for synchronization between use and manufacturing with inventory control processes.
 Elaborate a basic process analysis as well as manufacturing processes in the company-internal layout.